plumed/plumed2/new-manual/actions.md

 mpirun -np 4 plumed driver --ixyz traj.xyz
 ```

-When this command is run, any actions that can use MPI will run on four MPI processes.
+When this command is run, any actions that can use MPI will run on four MPI processes unless you use the `SERIAL` keyword in the input for those
+actions in which case any MPI parallism in that action is turned off.

 ### OpenMP